Palazzo Barberini is an art lover’s art gallery. It holds some of Europe’s greatest masterpieces.

 Now, you can exit the museum via Borromini’s grand helicoidal staircase (shown above).
 The oval shaped staircase slowly spirals upward to a skylight.
 If you look closely, you can see bees decorating the columns.

-But if you are in Rome or want to learn more about the collection, here are my top picks for the must see masterpieces at the Palazzo Barberini that you shouldn't miss.
+Here are my top picks for the must see masterpieces at the Palazzo Barberini.

 This painting is the crown jewel of the Palazzo Barberini.
 What makes La Fornarina so famous?
 The painting is beautiful, refined, and has a torrid backstory.